 Let’s take a look at a post by one Royal Canin USA follower, Friede Reed:

-As you can see, this lady takes care of animals and she wants to protect them.
-It can be a good hint for a Royal Canin marketer: writing a post about the importance of animal protection can cause a lot of buzzes.
+As you can see, this lady takes care of animals, and she wants to protect them.
+It can be a good hint for a Royal Canin marketer: writing a post about the importance of animal protection can cause a lot of buzz.

-- don’t ignore (most social media platforms allow users to like comments, and even if you don’t reply to comments, show that you’ve read it)
+- don’t ignore (most social media platforms allow users to like comments, and even if you don’t reply to comments, show that you’ve read them)

 - don’t postpone (reply quickly)

-- don’t delete (it has a negative effect on your brand as it looks like you’re avoiding the issue)
+- please don’t delete it (it harms your brand as it looks like you’re avoiding the issue)

-And if you wonder what is the best time to check your followers’ comments, it’s proven that users receive 50% of their total comments within 10 hours of a post.
+And if you wonder what the best time to check your followers’ comments is, it’s proven that users receive 50% of their total comments within 10 hours of a post.